 To enable the App Launcher:

 The App Launcher is now configured.
-To edit it, navigate to Configuration > Authentication, and click Edit Access App Launcher.
+You can always edit your App Launcher rules by navigating to Settings > Authentication, and clicking Manage.